syncfusion/asp.net-core-docs/aspnet-core/PivotClient/DrillThrough.md

 ---
 layout: post
-title:  DrillThrough in ASP.NET Core PivotClient control | Syncfusion
+title: DrillThrough in ASP.NET Core PivotClient | Syncfusion
 description: This document explains that how to define drill through feature with respective to the modes in ASP.NET Core PivotClient control
 platform: aspnet-core
 control: PivotClient
 documentation: ug